arkadiuszhryc/arkadiuszhryc.github.io/content/about.md

 ### Bringing automation to the chaotic world of finance :bank:

 Using magic of Python and SQL have designed and created many solutions used daily to:
-- reconcile the data and prepare it for reporting
+- reconcile the data and prepare it for reporting,
-- use the standard templates in calculations
+- use the standard templates in calculations,
-- gather and analyse KPIs
+- gather and analyse KPIs,
+- scrap data from unorganised internal sources and network locations,
+- and to reduce manual processes, like repetitive operations on folders and files.

 ### 5 years of experience :older_man: